 As I describe in that article, you and your cat will be fine if you set up the right environment and let your cat have at it.
 Still there are some decisions to be made and each kitty (and house) is different.

-Note: Prolonged problems with inappropriate elimination (as in "my cat won't use the litter box") are the number one reason adult cats are brought to shelters.
+Note: Prolonged problems with inappropriate elimination (as in "my cat won't use the litter box") are often cited as the number one behavioral reason adult cats are brought to shelters.

 Considering that many shelters will put animals to death if they can't find homes for them, cat litter box problems are a life and death situation for cats.
 The cat litter box, therefore, is a crucial aspect to the well-being of all domestic cats.